ID Theft Resources

 The request might ask for employee tax information to be sent back in a single file.
 The email’s tone may be polite and direct—the fake exec needs the information right away.

-The IRS cites this example: “Kindly send me the individual 2015 W-2 (PDF) and earnings summary of all W-2 of our company staff for a quick review.”
+For example, they might say something like: “Kindly send me the individual 2024 W-2 (PDF) and earnings summary of all W-2 of our company staff for a quick review.”

 Eager to please the boss, the employee gathers the tax forms and emails them back.